Skip to main content

-The Officers announced as newly elected shall be installed on the last day of the Congress and serve until they are succeeded at the end of the following Congress.
-There shall be a joint out-going and in-coming ExCom meeting, presided by the new President at the end of the Business Meeting.
+The IPSO ExCom officers announced as newly elected shall be installed on the last day of the IPSO Congress and serve until they are succeeded at the end of the following IPSO Congress.
+There shall be a joint out-going and in-coming IPSO ExCom meeting, presided by the new President at the end of the IPSO Business Meeting.

-No elected or appointed Officer shall be eligible to serve for more than two (2) full executive terms in the same office.
+No elected or appointed IPSO ExCom officer shall be eligible to serve for more than one (1) executive term in the IPSO Executive Committee (IPSO ExCom).

 8. Replacement of Officers

-In the event that it is necessary to replace an Officer of the ExCom, the following procedure shall be adopted:
+In the event that it is necessary to replace an officer of the IPSO ExCom, the following procedure shall be adopted:

-a) When it is necessary to replace the President, the President-Elect will assume office.
-If it is not possible for the President-Elect to assume the Presidency, another ExCom Officer shall consult all voting members of the ExCom as to which present member of the ExCom from the same geographical area as the presiding President if possible, should become the Replacement-President.
+a) When it is necessary to replace the President, the President Elect will assume office.
+If it is not possible for the President Elect to assume the Presidency, another IPSO ExCom officer shall consult all voting members of the IPSO ExCom as to which present member of the IPSO ExCom from the same geographical area as the presiding President if possible, should become the replacement President.

-b) When it is necessary to replace the President-Elect, the President will consult with all members of the ExCom to determine a nominee and hold a special election, either at the next meeting of members or by email.
+b) When it is necessary to replace the President Elect, the President will consult with all members of the IPSO ExCom to determine a nominee and hold a special election, either at the next meeting of members or by email.
 (See section on extraordinary meetings).
-The new President-Elect must come from the same region as the resigning President-Elect.
+The new President Elect must come from the same region as the resigning President Elect.

 For legal purposes only, the official language of IPSO shall be English.
-For legal purposes, the English-language version of the Constitution and Bylaws shall be the official version.
-The Executive Committee Meeting will be held in English.
+For legal purposes, the English-language version of the IPSO Constitution and Bylaws shall be the official version.
+The IPSO Executive Committee meeting will be held in English.